 Youth Programs in Central Australia: Beyond 2012 (575KB download) is a discussion paper put together by CAYLUS that highlights the importance of youth programs in the region and summarises some key evidence.

 The Mount Theo Story (809 KB download) was written in 1999 by Andrew Stojanovski and is an early account of the work of the Mt Theo Program at Yuendumu.
-This program started in 1993 as a community movement against petrol sniffing has continued to grow into a cutting edge youth development program.
+This program started in 1993 as a community movement against petrol sniffing and continued to grow into a cutting edge youth development program for several years.

 This submission from Maggie Brady of the ANU (30KB download) makes some useful points about parental responsibility as it relates to substance misuse and sniffing in many remote communities in our region.